cycloptux/GiselleBot-Documentation/docs/source/privacy.rst

 The personal information we process may be used for the following purposes:

-* **Discord ID:** We use your Discord ID to identify you among the different Services, and in relation to your "Discord End User Data";
+* **Discord ID:** We use your Discord ID to identify you among the different Services, and in relation to your "Discord End User Data".
-* **Partial Discord Message Content:** With partial Discord message content, we refer to the content of messages that let you directly interact with our Bot, such as when using commands; we use your partial Discord message content to provide you with the output of such commands;
+* **Partial Discord Message Content:** With partial Discord message content, we refer to the content of messages that let you directly interact with our Bot, such as when using commands.
+We use your partial Discord message content to provide you with the output of such commands.
-* **Full Discord Message Content:** With full Discord message content, we refer to the full content of messages that you send using the Discord App, even when the message is not related to a direct interaction with our Bot; we use your full Discord message content to provide specific features that may be offered through our Bot to you, or to other users, such as Server Moderation, Custom Reactions, Forms;
+* **Full Discord Message Content:** With full Discord message content, we refer to the full content of messages that you send using the Discord App, even when the message is not related to a direct interaction with our Bot.
+We use your full Discord message content to provide specific features that may be offered through our Bot to you, or to other users, such as Server Moderation, Custom Reactions, Forms.
-* **Other Identifiers:** We may collect other types of identifiers, or contact details, other than your Discord ID if you are directly interacting with us; these identifiers will only be used to process specific inquiries, and may be deleted after the inquiry is complete;
+* **Other Identifiers:** We may collect other types of identifiers, or contact details, other than your Discord ID if you are directly interacting with us; these identifiers will only be used to process specific inquiries, and may be deleted after the inquiry is complete.
 * **Other Discord End User Data:** We may collect, store, and process other types of content you share with Discord, and that is further provided to us through the Discord API, to provide specific features related to our Services.

 Hereafter, we also provide some additional remarks on how we process your data in relation to some specific use cases: